TheOfficialFloW/modoru/README.md

 ## FAQ

 - Q: Where can I find and download firmwares?
   A: Here is a nice collection by darthsternie: [PS Vita Firmwares](https://darthsternie.net/index.php/ps-vita-firmwares/).
 Make sure you download the firmware from the `Complete Official Firmwares` section.
 - Q: There are 3 different PUP files in the archive, which one do I need?
   A: There are packages with (pre), (systemdata) and (full).
 You should choose the full one.
 - Q: Can I downgrade my 3.69/3.70 device using this tool?
   A: Yes, but not yet.
-You'll need to wait until the next exploit chain is released.
+You need to wait until the next exploit chain is released.
 - Q: My factory firmware is higher than 3.65 and *modoru* doesn't allow me to downgrade to 3.60/3.65.
   A: Unfortunately, there are some devices with factory firmware above 3.65.
 These cannot be downgraded (yet).
 This means no bootloader hack for you.
 - Q: Can I downgrade my device to 3.60/3.65 and then install ensō?
   A: Yes, that's the main goal of this tool.
-- Q: Can I downgrade my testkit/devkit?
+- Q: Can I downgrade my TestKit/DevKit?
-  A: It has not been tested yet, but you can very likely do it.
-You should even be able to go lower than firmware 1.692, which is officially inhibited.
+  A: Yes.
+You are even able to go lower than firmware 1.692, which is officially inhibited.
+Note that for using modoru on DevKit you have to press L while launching modoru.
 - Q: How low can I downgrade?
   A: You can go down to your factory firmware (this is highlighted in yellow within *modoru*).
 - Q: Can I use this tool to update or reinstall my firmware?
   A: Yes, you can downgrade, update or reinstall any firmware using this tool.
 - Q: Is there a chance of bricking?
   A: Not likely, since this application is using the official updater and only makes a few harmless patches to bypass some checks.
+No brick happened until now.

 ## Donation